kumuluz/kumuluzee-samples/jsp/README.md

 # KumuluzEE Java Server Pages (JSP) and Servlet sample

-> Develop a sample JSP and Servlet and pack it as a KumuluzEE microservice
+> Develop a sample JSP and Servlet and pack it as a KumuluzEE microservice.

 The objective of this sample is to demonstrate how to develop JSP and Servlets and pack it as a KumuluzEE microservice.
 The tutorial guides you through the development of a JSP/Servlet application, including the development of a servlet, three different JPSs, and configuring the web module.
 It shows how to pack JSPs and Servlets as a microservice.
 Required knowledge: basic familiarity with JSP and Servlets.

 ## Requirements